Skip to main content Skip to secondary navigation

 Cardinal Commitment co-sponsorship

-Cardinal Commitment will co-sponsor one student organization event a week throughout fall, winter, and spring quarters.
-Co-sponsored events can get funding up to $500, help with publicity, and event organizing.
-Contact Pete Cerneka to request support or for more information.
+The Cardinal Commitment team will consider requests for event co-sponsorship.
+Approved co-sponsorships may receive up to $500, help with publicity, and event organizing.
+Contact Kelly Beck to request support or get more information.

 Haas Center co-sponsorship